-Ruud beats Berrettini to reach maiden US Open semi
+Kyrgios out as Khachanov reaches US Open semis

-US Open: Casper Ruud beats Matteo Berrettini to reach semi-finals
+US Open: Nick Kyrgios loses to Karen Khachanov, Casper Ruud beats Matteo Berrettini

 Last updated on .From the section Tennis